tranghoang200/smart_finance/README.md

-# smart_finance

-Smart Finance -  A Financial Tracking App
+# Smart Finance - A Financial Tracking App

 Features:
 - Ability to make an account, login and store user database using Firebase Database system.